simone-schneider/simone-schneider.github.io/_pages/publications.md

 Schneider, S. & Velthuis, O. (2025) ["Managing intimacy: How sex workers negotiate boundaries on webcam platforms."](https://journals.sagepub.com/doi/10.1177/13634607251352674) *Sexualities*, online first.

 Schneider, S. "Caring for yourself and caring for your partner?
-The discursive legitimisation of infidelity on dating platforms."
-Revise and Resubmit at *New Media & Society*.
+The discursive legitimisation of infidelity on dating platforms." *New Media & Society*, forthcoming.